 And there does seem to be some public support.
 A 2012 petition to the White House for mandatory metric garnered more than 49,000 signatures (and a response from the director of NIST, who reminded them of the current voluntary regulations and that everyone can choose to use metric if they want).

 3) State-by-state mandates.
 It's also possible that states will lead the way, like they have with many other issues, creating a country that is even more divided.
-Hawaii might be the first.
-Because of its dependence on international tourism, the state currently has a bill in its legislature that could make it the first all-metric state.
+Because of its dependence on international tourism, Hawaii had a bill in its legislature in 2013 that could have made it the first all-metric state.
+However, the bill doesn't seem to have gone anywhere.

 How much would a switch to metric cost?